uwescience/SQL-geospatial-tutorial/_episodes/06-databaseScripting.md

 #### Interfacing with the database from Python:

 We will use [pandas](pandas.pydata.org) which is a data analysis toolkit that happens to have some very simple methods for moving data to and from a database.
-The datbase connections are handled through pandas using [sqlalchemy](www.sqlalchemy.org).
+The database connections are handled through pandas using [sqlalchemy](www.sqlalchemy.org).

 ```Python
 import pandas as pd